impress-org/givewp/README.md

 ### Automatic installation ###

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't need to leave your web browser.
-To do an automatic install of Give, log in to your WordPress dashboard, navigate to the Plugins menu and click "Add New."
+To do an automatic install of Give, log in to your WordPress dashboard, navigate to the Plugins menu and click "Add New".

 In the search field type "Give" and click Search Plugins.
-Once you have found the plugin you can view details about it such as the point release, rating, and description, as well as install it by simply clicking "Install Now."
+Once you have found the plugin you can view details about it such as the point release, rating, and description, as well as install it by simply clicking "Install Now".

 ### Manual installation ###